perladvent/perldotcom/content/article/_pub_2001_05_p5pdigest_THISWEEK-20010506.md

 After four years in Perforce version control, Perl has finally seen its 10,000th registered patch.
 Jarkko has this to say about it:

-> The 10000th patch was courtesy of Andreas KÃ¶aut;nig.
+> The 10000th patch was courtesy of Andreas Köaut;nig.
 Yes, I made itso
 > by selective patch ordering :-) -- but it doesn't diminish the
 > significance of the choice.
 >